-Schedule: Class dates and times are listed on our Schedule & Sign-up page.
+Schedule: Class dates and times are listed on our Sign-up page.

-How to register: To register for a course, go to our Schedule & Sign-up page and then click the class you would like to take.
+How to register: To register for a course, go to our Sign-up page and then click the class you would like to take.
 All classes must be paid for in advance.

-Course Completion Card: Upon completion of the course students receive a PALS course completion card that is valid for 2 years by the American Heart Association.
+Course Completion Card: Upon completion of the course students receive a PALS course completion card that is valid for 2 years from the American Heart Association.